 Martin Foys is a Professor of English at the University of Wisconsin-Madison.
 He was previously a Senior Lecturer in pre-1300 English at King’s College London, and has held posts at Drew University, Hood College and Florida State University.
-From 2012-2107, Martin served as the Executive Director of the International Society of Anglo-Saxonists (ISAS).

 I also love to teach.
 Current courses include ones on Beowulf, Tolkien and the birth of modern fantasy, on medieval wonder, race, monster and worldmaking, on really Old English, and on the nature of medieval media, and on new media literatures.